GentenStudios/Genten/README.md

 **Everything you need can be found either in here, or [our wiki](https://github.com/GentenStudios/Genten/wiki).**

-In case you have any other questions pleace feel free to have a look at [our discord](https://discord.gg/XRttqAm).
+Have a look at our [Discord Server](https://discord.gg/XRttqAm) if you have any more questions.